-Common vectors for Ransomware attacks include emails with malicious attachments or links to malicious websites.
-It’s also possible to get an infection through instant messaging or texts with malicious links.
-Antivirus may or may not detect a malicious attachment, so it's important for you to be vigilant.
+Ransomware is usually installed on a computer from a phishing email, a pop-up, or malicious advertising.
+A phishing email will have malicious attachments or links to malicious websites.
+Anti-malware may or may not detect a malicious attachment, so it's important for you to be vigilant.

-- Preparation.
-BACK UP YOUR INFORMATION REGULARLY.
-Once a ransomware infection occurs, it's often too late to recover the encrypted information.
-Your research project or other important information may be lost permanently.
-For more information on backups, visit https://www.rit.edu/security/content/backing-your-data.
+- Preparation - back up your information regularly.
+Once a ransomware attack occurs, it's too late to recover the encrypted information.
+Your information may be lost permanently.
+Here is more information on backing up your data.

 - Don't do day-to-day work using an administrator account.
-A successful ransomware attack will have the same permissions that you have when working.
-(If you're not using an account with administrator privileges, the initial attack may be foiled.)
+Successful ransomware attacks will have the same permissions that you have when working.
+If you're not using an account with administrator privileges, the initial attack may be foiled.

-What do I do if I think I'm infected?
+What do I do if I think I'm infected with ransomware?

-- Report the ransomware attack to your service desk immediately.
+- Report the ransomware attack to the RIT Service Center immediately.

 - Isolate or shut down the infected computer.